Orchards East is proud to be working with a number of national, regional and county partners.

 The National Fruit Collection is one of the largest fruit collections in the world and includes over 3,500 named Apple, Pear, Plum, Cherry, Bush fruit, Vine and Cob Nut cultivars.
 Located at Brogdale Farm, near Faversham (Kent), the collection is owned by the Department for Environment, Food and Rural Affairs (Defra) and is part of an international programme to protect plant genetic resources for the future.

-NE is the government’s adviser for the natural environment in England, helping to protect England’s nature and landscapes for people to enjoy and for the services they provide.
+Natural England is the government’s adviser for the natural environment in England, helping to protect England’s nature and landscapes for people to enjoy and for the services they provide.
 NE is an executive non-departmental public body, sponsored by the Department for Environment, Food and Rural Affairs (Defra).

 PTES protect wildlife in Britain and around the world by bringing our most threatened species back from the brink of extinction.